Afternoon Tea at The Plaza

 Just a quick mention that afternoon tea is definitely not the same thing as high tea.
 If you want high tea at The Plaza, that meal would involve meat dishes and baked beans, not finger sandwiches and mini desserts.

-The Champagne Tea at $95 per person offers more higher-end food options like foie gras and lobster.
-This one comes with Champagne as I’m sure you figured out.
+Comes with more higher-end food options like foie gras and lobster and of course, includes champagne.
 You can add caviar for an extra cost.

-Do I Need to Make a Reservation for Afternoon Tea at The Plaza?
+Do I Need to Make a Reservation for Afternoon Tea?

 What Do I Wear for Tea at The Plaza?